Understanding our brain

 The image below shows the findings of some of the research on brain structure and gender identity.
-Notice how the part in purple shows that an area of the brain in a transgender woman looks like that of a cisgender woman—and nothing like that of a cisgender man.
+Notice how the part in purple shows that an area of the brain in a transgender woman looks more like that of a cisgender woman than a cisgender man.

 This interesting finding has been replicated in multiple studies.
 As scientists continue to explore these and other clinical data, the science of gender identity will be better understood.

 Read this article from the Cleveland Clinic to learn about current scientific research into transgender identities, including emerging evidence relating to nonbinary identities.

 Bakker, J. (2018) Brain structure and function in gender dysphoria.
 Presented at the 20th European Congress of Endocrinology.
 Endocrine Abstracts, 56(S 30.3). https://www.endocrine-abstracts.org/ea/0056/ea0056s30.3.htm

 Bodkin, H. (2018, May 22).
 Transgender brain scans promised as study shows structural differences in people with gender dysphoria.
 Telegraph. https://www.telegraph.co.uk/news/2018/05/22/transgender-brain-scans-promised-study-shows-structural-differences/?WT.mc_id=tmg_share_fb